Royal baby: What to call Prince Harry and Meghan's son and other questions answered

 As predictions and bets abound, with Albert, Arthur, Alexander and James among the widely speculated frontrunners, the new royal baby’s name has been the subject of intense speculation.

-While the Duke and Duchess appear to be taking their time in deciding on a first name, the baby is expected to become the Earl of Dumbarton unless the Queen gives him another title.
+While the Duke and Duchess appear to be taking their time in deciding on a first name, the baby is expected to have the surname Mountbatten-Windsor with the title Earl of Dumbarton.

+“The baby will have a courtesy title, not an official title,” Berthelsen explained.

 It’s believed the newborn will be called the Earl of Dumbarton because the first son of a duke is allowed to have one of his father’s lesser titles as a courtesy.
 In addition to a dukedom, the Queen bestowed Prince Harry with the title of Earl of Dumbarton when he wed Meghan nearly a year ago.